 Market Hall occupies four blocks of one-story market sheds.
 More than 100 stalls sell Charleston-themed:

 - And other items

-The Old City Market is one of those places you’re obligated to at least see in Charleston.
-It’s beautiful, it’s historic, and many consider it one of the most significant buildings in American history.
-Constructed in the early 1790s, the Charleston City Market is now a central location for visitors to historic downtown Charleston.
+The Old Market is one of those places you’re obligated to at least see in Charleston.
+It’s beautiful, it’s a National Historic Landmark, and it’s one of the most significant buildings in American history.
+Constructed in the early 1790s, the Charleston Market is now a central location for visitors to historic downtown Charleston.

 A Quick and Easy Guide to Charleston City Market History

 Charles Cotesworth Pinckney ceded land to the city of Charleston to construct a central marketplace in 1788.
 Until that time, vendors sold their goods to residents in various spots around the small but growing city.
 The beef market was at the corner of Broad and Meeting Street, the fish market was on Vendue Range, and a produce market was on South Adger’s Wharf.
 After the Revolution, Charleston wanted to collect all the markets in one area.